linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

 ![Tasklogo](/docs/assets/taskwarrior/Taskwarrior.png)

-[Taskwarrior](https://taskwarrior.org/) is an open source tool that manages tasks from the command line.
+[Taskwarrior](https://taskwarrior.org/) is an open-source tool that manages tasks from the command line.
 Taskwarrior is blazing fast, written in C, updated frequently and available on practically every platform.
-This guide will walk you through installing Taskwarrior on a Linode.
+This guide shows you how to install Taskwarrior on a Linode running Ubuntu 16.04.

 ## Before You Begin